thyagoleal/leprosy_reanalysis_paper/README.md

 # leprosy_reanalysis_paper
-Code used to reanalyze a set of 11 microarray datasets and produce figures as presented in the paper X
+Here is the code used to reanalyze a set of 11 microarray datasets and produce figures/results as presented in the paper X